The number one question we always get about bleach is:

 Ultra dark regrowth, white lengths.

-In the above case you would apply only on the dark part and nowhere else.
+In this case you would apply only on the dark part and nowhere else.

 Otherwise you will get breakage.